karyanloh/-Raddit/journals/yuki.md

 * I added some code in utils.js so that in the frontend we can get the user_id by importing the {account} from utils.js
 * I set up the caprover account.

+## January 19, 2023
+Today, I worked on:

+* I created the endpoint for the filtering feature and added the corresponding FE component